 If your dog door is in a bathroom, laundry room or other small room in your house, enclosing him in that room by closing the door or using a puppy gate will probably be sufficient.
 If he still has a bit too much space, even in this small room, you can use a puppy gate or exercise pen to block his access to part of the room.

-If your doggie door is in a larger room, you will need to use an exercise pen, which is a multi-panel gate that can be assembled to create enclosed areas of different shapes and sizes, to make an enclosure of the proper size just inside the dog door.
-Typically, the best way of doing this is using as many of the panels as you need to create a square that uses the wall or door with the dog door in it as one of the sides or you can make a semi-circle with the exercise pen just inside the dog door.
-You will need to secure the pen to the wall or door so Fido doesn't just push his way around the pen and run wild in your house.
+If your doggie door is in a larger room, you'll need to use an exercise pen - a multi-panel gate that can be assembled to create enclosed areas of different shapes and sizes - to make an enclosure of the proper size just inside the dog door.
+Typically, the best way of doing this is using as many of the panels as you need to create a square that uses the wall or door with the dog door in it as one of the sides - or you can make a semi-circle with the exercise pen just inside the dog door.
+You'll need to secure the pen to the wall or door so Fido doesn't just push his way around the pen and run wild in your house.

 Another option that may work in the first phase of training Fido to go out through his dog door is to push his crate, with the door open, up against the dog door so he only has access to his crate and the yard.
 If you use this option, please be sure to secure his crate up against the dog door by placing a very heavy object behind it or by using snaps to attach it to eye hooks in the wall.
 If you don't secure the crate very well, Fido will most likely push it away from the wall and escape to pee and poo freely all over the house, or worse, hurt himself while trying to escape.

 When you find that Fido has reliably kept this small confinement area clean, you'll be able to start expanding his space gradually.
-If Fido is over 6 months old, you can trust him with more space after he's been clean in the small confinement area for about a month.
-If Fido is under 6 months old, we recommend keeping him in the small confinement area until he reaches 6 months, then gradually adding more space.
+If Fido is more than 6 months old, you can trust him with more space after he's been clean in the small confinement area for about a month.
+If Fido is less than 6 months old, we recommend keeping him in the small confinement area until he reaches 6 months, then gradually adding more space.